400 Publishers Take Part In 2023 Amman Int'l Book Fair

-AMMAN, Sept 22 (NNN-PETRA) – The 2023 Amman International Book Fair, opened in Jordan's capital yesterday, with the participation of some 400 international publishing houses.
+(MENAFN- Famagusta Gazette) The 2023 Amman International Book Fair started in Jordan's capital on Thursday with the participation of some 400 international publishing houses, the state-run Petra news agency reported.

-The 10-day fair, jointly organised by the Jordanian Publishers Association, the Ministry of Culture, and the Greater Amman Municipality, will feature cultural interacting activities, such as symposiums and seminars.
+The 10-day fair, jointly organized by the Jordanian Publishers Association, the Ministry of Culture, and the Greater Amman Municipality, will feature cultural interacting activities, such as symposiums and seminars.

-Qatar is selected as the guest of honour participating in the current exhibition, with a high-ranking official delegation, including a number of Qatari writers, novelists, and researchers.– NNN-PETRA
+Qatar is selected as the guest of honor participating in the current exhibition, with a high-ranking official delegation including a number of Qatari writers, novelists, and researchers. ■ Author

 Legal Disclaimer: